 The KS test [17] is the best known of several distribution free techniques that test general differences between distributions.
 The technique makes no assumption about the underlying distribution of the measurements.
 It compares the observed and expected Cumulative Distribution Functions (CDF) for M data points before (expected) and after (observed) each measurement being evaluated.
-The KS test is calculated taking the vertical difference between the two CDFs as a test statistic.
+The KS statistic is calculated taking the vertical difference between the two CDFs as a test statistic.
+We define the KS parameter (K) as the threshold value of the KS statistic above which an event is deemed to have occurred.
 M in the current work was chosen to be 100 (5 hours for measurements separated by 3 minutes) as a reasonable compromise between the accuracy obtained (sufficient points for the distributions) and the time to wait for a response or the analysis time.
 If response time is deemed less important it may well be worth using a larger value of M as this will provide a larger sample for each distribution.
 For previous work [18] with less frequent measurements, we chose M to be 24 hours worth of data to minimize the diurnal effects as discussed earlier in the current paper (although one still gets false positives associated with weekends, public holidays etc.)